 This is the first large-scale interdisciplinary research project that institutes the Socialist Anthropocene as a new field of study within the critical corpus concerned with challenging and decentring the West-centric discourses of the Anthropocene, asserting the constitutive role of the twentieth century environmental histories of Socialism in the formation of the new geological age.
 The research is organised around five thematic streams through which the distinctiveness, epistemologies, relationalities and potentialities of the Socialist Anthropocene will be analysed, namely: the socialist praxis of extractivism, infrastructures of the socialist system, transformation of the countryside, species under socialism and cultures of the Socialist Anthropocene.

-The programme is supported with a Horizon Europe Consolidator Grant awarded to Maja Fowkes and will run at the Institute of Advanced Studies UCL from 2022 to 2027.
+The programme is supported with a Horizon Europe ERC Consolidator Grant / UK Research and Innovation Grant awarded to Dr. Maja Fowkes and will run at the Institute of Advanced Studies UCL until 2027.

 20 August - 31 October 2021

 Curated by Maja and Reuben Fowkes